 Schools are encouraged to include clear guidelines for the roles and responsibilities of the positions listed below (if used by the school) Mental health professionals, school counselors Community intervention professionals School resource officers, police officers on campus As a small single school district, we do not have school resource officers.
 Roles in an emergency are described in the plan.
-Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l Section 32288 Plan Section # Comments Section 32288 Submit the plan to school district office or county office of education for approval Section Comments Submitted to Lawndale Elementary School District on 3/1/2019 stakeholders were part of the review and development of the plan
+Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l Section 32288 Plan Section # Comments Section 32288 Submit the plan to school district office or county office of education for approval Section Comments Submitted to Los Angeles County Office of Education on 8/20/2021 stakeholders were part of the review and development of the plan plan